MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 >Applies to: Azure Stack HCI, version 23H2 (preview)

-This article describes the telemetry and diagnostics extension in Azure Stack HCI.
+This article provides a brief overview, benefits, and the options for the telemetry and diagnostics extension used for your Azure Stack HCI cluster.

-## About telemetry and diagnostics
+## About the telemetry and diagnostics extension

 Previously, Azure Stack HCI used the operating system to report telemetry data to Microsoft.
-Now, telemetry data is installed and managed through the telemetry and diagnostics extension.
+Now, the telemetry and diagnostics extension configures and manages the telemetry data.

-When you register an Azure Stack HCI device, an Azure Arc Connected agent is installed on it.
-After you set up the extension, it can continue to function even if the arc agent fails.
-The extension only requires the arc agent installation initially and can continuously operate even if the agent isn't running.
+When you register an Azure Stack HCI cluster, an Azure Arc Connected agent is installed on the cluster.
+The telemetry and diagnostics extension only requires the initial Arc agent installation and setup and can continue to operate even when the agent isn't running.

 ## Benefits of the telemetry and diagnostics extension

 Telemetry data can be installed and managed through the telemetry and diagnostics extension, which offers several benefits.
-Some of the advantages of the extension include:
+Some of the advantages of the telemetry and diagnostics extension include:

 - **Improved transparency:** Supplies the Azure portal with the extension name, version, and status.